Circuit Guide

 About Sonoma Raceway

-Sonoma Raceway stands as one of California's premier motorsport venues, nestled in the picturesque Sonoma Mountains about 30 miles north of San Francisco.
-The circuit combines challenging elevation changes, technical corners, and California's wine country backdrop to create a distinctive racing experience.
-Since its opening in 1968, the track has become a staple in American motorsport, hosting everything from NASCAR and IndyCar to NHRA drag racing events throughout its storied history.
+Sonoma Raceway stands as one of California's premier motorsport venues, located in the Sonoma Mountains approximately 30 miles north of San Francisco.
+The circuit sits within California's wine country and spans approximately 1,600 acres, making it the largest motorsports facility in Northern California.
+The track combines significant elevation changes, technical corners, and scenic views to create a distinctive racing experience.
+Since opening in 1968, the facility has become a cornerstone of American motorsport, hosting NASCAR, NHRA drag racing, and numerous road racing series throughout its history.

 History and Development

 The raceway opened on December 1, 1968, as Sears Point Raceway, built on former farmland in Sonoma County.
-Early competitions included SCCA Enduro events, showcasing the track's potential as a serious racing venue.
-Throughout its history, the circuit has operated under several names, including Golden State International Raceway and Infineon Raceway, before settling on its current identity as Sonoma Raceway.
-NASCAR first brought its Cup Series to the track in 1989, beginning a long partnership that continues today.
-The facility spans approximately 720-1,600 acres (sources vary), providing ample space for multiple racing activities and spectator areas.
+Early competitions included SCCA Enduro events, establishing the track's reputation as a serious racing venue.
+The circuit has operated under several names throughout its history, including Golden State International Raceway and Infineon Raceway, before adopting its current identity as Sonoma Raceway.
+NASCAR first brought its Cup Series to the track in 1989, beginning a partnership that continues today.
+In February 2024, the facility completed a comprehensive repaving project of the entire road course, marking the first full repave in 23 years.
+This update created a smoother surface that improves driver confidence and consistency, reducing lap times by several seconds.

 Track Layout and Configurations